anki-code/xonsh-install/README.md

 ## See also
 * [xonsh-cheatsheet](https://github.com/anki-code/xonsh-cheatsheet/tree/main) - Cheat sheet for xonsh shell with copy-pastable examples.
 The best doc for the new users.
-* [xonsh.AppImage](https://xon.sh/appimage.html) - one executable file which contains both xonsh and Python.
-AppImage allows xonsh to be run on any AppImage supported Linux distribution without installation or root access.